InGrilledBeef/Pi-Trainer/README.md

 - Mistakes are fine, it just lets you know by telling you that you're wrong
 - Type "e" to end
 - Only digits are valid input.
 It will let you know if input is invalid
 - In the beginning, you can set how many digits you want to recite.
-Type infinite for infinte recitation!
+Type "infinite" for infinite recitation!

 # TODO
 - Add the ability to start from the middle (say from the 100th digit) instead of the first digit.
 We preview the first ~10 digits to help the user figure out the location.